Simon Chapman AO PhD FASSA Hon FFPH (UK)

 • Sidney Sax Medal 2008: Public Health Association of Australia

-• One of the “top 100 of Sydney’s most influential people.”
+• Listed in health and medicine category as among the 10 “smartest, most creative and innovative people in Australia”.
+Smart 100.
+The Bulletin 2003; Oct 28:96; One of the “top 100 of Sydney’s most influential people.”
 Sydney Morning Herald Sydney Magazine, Jan 2009 and Nov 2012.

 • Distinguished Professorial Achievement Award, Faculty of Medicine, University of Sydney $10,000.
 November 2012